Interview with D. Gregorio Murillo by the communications department of ACEA (Spanish Association of Manufacturers of Agronutrients).

 Mr. Gregorio Murillo is an Agricultural Engineer.
 In October 1992 he became part of the company Jiloca Industrial, S.A.
 (JISA), taking part of the development of the entire distribution network of the company in Spain.
 Since April 2006 he holds the position of Managing Director.

-Company belonging to the Spanish group Ebro Foods, since 25 years dedicated to the manufacture and marketing of agronutrients.
+Jiloca Industrial, S.A.
+(JISA) has been dedicated to the manufacture and commercialization of agronutrients for 25 years.
 Currently, its products are marketed in the national as well as in the international market with a presence in more than 20 countries.

 Note that Jiloca Industrial, S.A.
 (JISA) is AEFA’s founding partner and has always participated actively in the association.
 Nowadays, Mr. Gregorio Murillo participates in the working committees on suppliers and fertilisers of AEFA.

 Humic acids, as we understand them in agriculture, include humic and fulvic acids. .
 Their origin is may be varied such as peat, plant remains… but most of humic acids in the market are obtained from Leonardite, which because their characteristics are considered those with the best quality and with the greatest agronomic properties.

 Leonardite is a humified plant substance, very rich in organic matter, in an intermediate state of transformation between peat and lignite.
 It has his origin in the burial of plant materials since millions of years ago and is usually found in the upper layers of open-cast lignite (coal) mines.

 Humic acids are present in soils and are the most active part of that organic matter.
 They are a mixture of complex organic molecules that are formed by decomposition and oxidation of organic matter.
 Therefore, humification is a progressive process that leads to the humic acids formation.